kubernetes/community/events/events-team/events-lead.md

 The Event Lead(s) is responsible for determining which core roles need to be filled at the start of planning for each event.
-After initial core team meetings, each lead will determine how to best staff for that function and fill in other roles.
-Each role will ideally have a shadow for succession planning.
-Those who have been a part of a previous event get first dibs on lead roles to maintain consistency.
+After initial core team meetings, each respective lead will determine how to best staff for that function and fill in other roles.
+Each role will ideally have at least one, preferably two shadows for succession planning.
+Those who have been a part of a previous event should be first in line to fill the lead roles to maintain continuity.

 Time Commitment:
+- 6-8 hours per week during initial planning
+- 1-3 hours per week after content is posted and registration is live
-- 1-8 hours per week leading up to the event
+- 6-8 hours in the last phase leading up to the event

 ## Skills and Qualifications

-The Event Lead must have lead at least one role during a previous Contributor Summit.
+The Event Lead must have led at least one role during a previous Contributor Summit.
 The shadow is signing up to commit to lead a future event within the next 12 months.